Are Michelin Stars for Restaurants or Chefs? Guide & Explanation

 How are Michelin stars awarded?

-The Michelin Guide gives out its stars by following its unique process.
+The Michelin Guide awards its stars by following its unique process.
 A team of eighty anonymous Michelin inspectors is deployed around the world.
 These inspectors are highly knowledgeable about cuisines and all things culinary.
-They are also specially trained to review food and identify the best in the lot.
+They are also specially trained to review food and identify the best of the lot.

 These inspectors go for a meal at a fine dining restaurant, posing like any regular guest.
 There, they judge the food based on five categories, namely: